cortex-cms/cortex/CONTRIBUTING.md

 feature changes or fixes.
 If you end up making many small commits during debug or development that belong to the same chunk of functionality, squash those commits before creating a pull request.

 * Add tests for your change.
-Once again, ensure all tests pass
+Once again, ensure all tests pass.

 * Push to a branch on your fork and [submit a pull request][pr].
 Your PR must adhere to the following conventions:
   * For CareerBuilder team members, if the PR relates to a JIRA card, use the following naming convention: